witalisoft/ctuhl/vault/POST.md

 This is in essence the same problem that web browsers have.
 Users can not manually verify the certificates of all sites they access (nor can they for SSH).
 Instead each browser has a list of certificate authorities (CAs) it trusts.
 Websites offering SSL then send the public keys of certificates that were issued and signed by those CAs (or its descendants) and the browser is able to verify a websites authenticity by verifying the whole [certificate chain](https://en.wikipedia.org/wiki/Chain_of_trust) up to its ultimate root which are the CAs that are stored in the browsers or operating system trust store.

-We can leverage this mechanism for SSH connections as well, and establish trust to individual SSH servers by using CAs that act a trust anchor for all SSH connections.
-This article will explain how to do this, using the SSH CA functionality of HashiCorp`s [vault](https://www.vaultproject.io).
+We can leverage this mechanism for SSH connections as well, and establish trust to individual SSH servers by using CAs that act as a trust anchor for our SSH connections.
+This post will explain how to do this, using the SSH CA functionality of HashiCorp`s [vault](https://www.vaultproject.io).

 # Introducing Vault